 A 750ml tin is used on a wider variety of projects from trims and features on large buildings, to doors, furniture, planters, and garden structures such as arches.
 Hence you see a tendency towards traditional heritage tones all the way down to bright, vibrant, more fun and experimental colours.

-Greys, neutrals, blues, and greens lead the charts across all pack sizes with natural wood tones (such as UV Clear) in the larger 2.5l and 750ml options.
+However, across our colour ranges greys, neutrals, blues, and greens lead the charts across all pack sizes with natural wood tones such as UV Clear, Birch, Beech and Ash.
 Cool and contemporary tones definitely lead the way in the 2.5l chart where timber buildings tend to be painted to sit in with and compliment the natural palette of the garden.

 The chart for 2023 is a beautiful collection of natural heritage tones with greens, greys and blues dominating.
 Surprisingly the top 3 colours in both 2.5 litre and 750ml tins are the same, with the natural protection of UV Clear at the top and Old Sage Green and Blackdown next.